terrytsang/woocommerce-fb-share-like-button/README.md

 Frequently Asked Questions
 ---------------------------

-* After activated the plugin, do i need to insert facebook javascript after <body> tag?
+* After activated the plugin, do i need to insert facebook javascript after html body tag?

   No, you can straight away use the plugin as the plugin included the script.